Jaisper/seiko-tree/README.md

 ## What this isn't

-- Not a complete reference catalogue
+- NOT a complete reference catalogue
-- Not a strict caliber genealogy (those branch in many directions a single 2D layout can't capture)
+- NOT a strict caliber genealogy (those branch in many directions a single 2D layout can't capture)
-- Not authoritative Seiko corporate history — editorial choices have been made about era boundaries, model groupings, and which relations count as direct lineage vs. design influence
+- NOT authoritative Seiko corporate history — editorial choices have been made about era boundaries, model groupings, and which relations count as direct lineage vs. design influence
-- Not an investment guide or pricing reference
+- NOT an investment guide or pricing reference

 ## Features